 Our Promise to Readers

-We will never sell bats or have inventory to sell.
-We may very well have biases, all players and parents do, but ours are not measured against our inventory levels or our employment contract.
-Too many so called review sites or Facebook groups are bat reps or companies trying to drive the conversation their direction.
+We will never sell bats.
+We may very well have biases, all players and parents do, but we do not form our opinion by our inventory levels or our employment contract.
+Too many so-called review sites or Facebook groups are bat reps or companies trying to drive the conversation their direction.
 We promise our independence.

 If that information is helpful to you, we can only hope.
 But, in the end, it’s the most we can promise.